Mithgol/fidorest/README.md

 * ![(TODO: not ready)](https://img.shields.io/badge/TODO-%28not_ready%29-001f3f.svg?style=plastic) Unsubscribe from an echomail area (declare that it's no longer interesting).

+Additionally, an interface for automatic configuration of points (similar to [FRL-1033.003](http://ftsc.org/docs/frl-1033.003), but more simple and RESTful) is planned.

 ### GET /

 HTTP GET request is sent to the root of FidoREST.
 (In examples 2 and 3 the root directory of the server is requested; in example 1 it is the FidoREST's subdirectory under the server's root.)